probabilistic-numerics/probnum/docs/source/api/backend/array_object/probnum.backend.Array.rst

 .. autoclass:: Array

-Object representing a multi-dimensional array containing elements of the same :class:`~probnum.backend.Dtype`.
+Object representing a multi-dimensional array stored on a :class:`~probnum.backend.Device` and containing elements of the same :class:`~probnum.backend.Dtype`.

-Depending on the chosen backend :class:`~probnum.backend.Array` is an alias of :class:`numpy.ndarray`, :class:`jax.numpy.ndarray` or :class:`torch.Tensor`.
+Depending on the chosen backend, :class:`~probnum.backend.Array` is an alias of :class:`numpy.ndarray`, :class:`jax.numpy.ndarray` or :class:`torch.Tensor`.